 Content hashing.
 Compute a hash of the document content at ingestion and use it as the primary deduplication key throughout the pipeline.
 Before any stage begins work, check whether that hash has already been processed.
 This catches true duplicates regardless of how they entered the system.

 Submission identifiers.
 Assign a unique submission ID at ingestion and propagate it through every stage.
-Extraction APIs that accept an idempotent submission ID handle deduplication at the API level, meaning a retry that hits the extraction service returns the cached result rather than billing you for and performing a redundant extraction.
-At the export stage, use the same identifier as an upsert key so repeated writes update rather than insert.
+APIs that accept idempotent IDs can return cached results on retry instead of billing for duplicate extraction.
+At export, use the same identifier as an upsert key.

-For database writes, implement idempotency at the storage layer too.
-Use conditional writes (insert-if-not-exists or upsert patterns) rather than blind inserts.
-The cost of an idempotency check is negligible compared to the cost of untangling duplicate financial records.
+For database writes, use conditional writes or upserts rather than blind inserts.
+The check is cheap compared with untangling duplicate financial records.

 Partial Failure Handling in Batch Workloads